 *subject to NCTL conditions (call 01242 505945 for more information).

 To be a maths scholar you will need to have exceptional subject knowledge, enthusiasm for the study of the subject and outstanding potential to teach.
 Successful scholars will be offered additional support from the Institute of Mathematics, London Mathematical Society, Royal Statistical Society and Mathematics Education Innovation to enable them to make a significant contribution to the development of maths teaching in the schools where they train and work.
-The package will include membership offers, access to teaching resources and academic journals, and early career support.
-Visit the IMA website for further information.
+The package will include membership offers, exclusive CPD events, access to teaching resources and academic journals, and early career support.

 - A maths degree or a related subject with mathematics content, e.g. engineering.

 - Maths and English at Grade C/Level 4 or above at GCSE.